Traffic light: Mounting and placement

 A dummy light in Canajoharie, New York.
 It was removed in 2021.

 Heart shaped traffic signal installed in Madurai city in the Indian State of Tamil Nadu.

 The MUTCD identifies five types of traffic light mounts.
 On pedestals, signal heads are mounted on a single pole.
 This is the normal installation method for the UK.
 On mast arms, signal heads are mounted on a rigid arm over the road protuding from the pole.
 On strained poles, signals are suspended over a roadway on a wire, attached to poles at opposite kerbs.
 This is the most common installation method in the United States.
-Unipoles are similar to strain poles, but a single structure over the road, rather than two poles linked with wire.
+Unipoles are similar to strain poles, but a single structure over the road, rather than two poles linked with a wire.
 Signals can be attached to existing structures such as an overpass.
 Dummy lights are traffic signs located in the centre of a junction, which operate on a fixed cycle.
 These have generally been decommissioned due to safety concerns.
-A number remain due to historic value.
+A number remains due to its historical value.